alfonsom3/docker-workshop/lab-06/README.md

 ---

 Vendor Solutions that offer Distributed Tracing solutions (and more)

+There are several vendors today which can provide similar functionality, and what it boils down to is your budget, technology requirements, and enterprise-ready requirements (on-premise, multi-tenant, saml, etc).
+I'll mention what I consider industry leaders in this space.
+If you're considering utilizing this technology in your stack you should be prepared to do several proof of concepts and quite a bit of research.

 * [Instana](https://instana.com) <-- Caveat: I work here, and that's why it's #1 on the list
 * [DataDog](https://datadog.com)